-- System Preservation The project nomination should demonstrate how the project will improve the current conditions.
-Identify and discuss other performance measures the project will address. - Transportation, Land Use, and Housing Goals - Regional The project nomination should explain how the project will advance transportation, land use, and housing goals within the region as identified in the region's Regional Transportation Plan, Sustainable Communities Strategy (where applicable), and Regional Housing Needs Allocation.
+• Transportation, Land Use, and Housing Goals

+- Regional The project nomination should explain how the project will advance transportation, land use, and housing goals within the region as identified in the region's Regional Transportation Plan, Sustainable Communities Strategy (where applicable), and Regional Housing Needs Allocation.
 This may also include demonstrating how the project will support or align with the region's Regional Early Action Planning (REAP) grant investments or other regional planning or implementation efforts. - Local The project nomination should explain how the project will advance local transportation, land use, and housing goals.
 This may include: - 1.
-Demonstrating, at the time of project nomination, the local jurisdiction has submitted its Housing Element annual progress report to the State of California for the current and prior year; or - 2.
-Demonstrating the local jurisdiction applied to the Department of Housing and Community Development's Prohousing Designation Program and meets Prohousing criteria that support efficient land use.
+Demonstrating, at the time of project nomination, the local jurisdiction has submitted its Housing Element annual progress report to the State of California for the current and prior year; or - Demonstrating the local jurisdiction applied to the Department of Housing and Community Development's Prohousing Designation Program and meets Prohousing criteria that support efficient land use.

-The project nomination must include a commitment by the local jurisdiction to continue pursuing full Prohousing Designation after receiving Local Partnership Program funding.
-Prohousing Designation Supplement developed in partnership with the California Department of Housing and Community Development is available in Appendix VI.
+The project nomination must include a commitment by the local jurisdiction to continue pursuing full Prohousing Designation after receiving Competitive Program funding.
+The Prohousing Designation Supplement developed in partnership with the California Department of Housing and Community Development is available in Appendix IV.